luapower/objc/objc.md

  * can't return structs by value

 To counter this, you can use [cbframe] as a workaround.
-Enable it with `objc.debug.cbframe = true` and now all the problem methods and blocks will receive a single arg: a pointer to a [D_CPUSTATE] struct that you have to pick up args from and set return value into (note: self isn't passed, the cpu state is the only arg).
+Enable it with `objc.debug.cbframe = true` and now all problem methods and blocks will receive a single arg: a pointer to a [D_CPUSTATE] struct that you have to pick up args from and set return value into (note: self isn't passed, the cpu state is the only arg).